bbartling/easy-aso/README.md

 - [x] Write
 - [ ] Read Multiple
 - [ ] Write Multiple
+- [ ] Whois
+- [ ] Read Priority Array
+- [ ] Anything else? 🤔

 ## Exploring Remote BACnet Sites with `tester.py`
 The `tester.py` script, located in the scripts directory, provides a utility for exploring a remote BACnet site via the bacpypes3 console.
-This tool is designed to assist in the setup and configuration of the easy-aso project, streamlining the integration process.
+This tool is designed to assist in the setup and configuration of the `easy-aso` project, streamlining the integration process.

 For detailed information and instructions on using the `Tester.py` script, please refer to the scripts README: https://github.com/bbartling/easy-aso/blob/develop/scripts/README.md.